Inspired by: How To Make Butter Chicken At Home

 Return the sauce to the pan through a sieve, pressing as much of the juice through the sieve, and discard the hard bits left.

-Add a generous amount of butter (~30 g) and the cream to the pan, add the chicken and simmer for another 5 to 7 mn.
+Add a generous amount of butter (~30 g) and the cream to the pan, add the chicken and the fenugreek, simmer for another 5 to 7 mn.